Submission guidelines

 Please also let us know if you have been paid by a third party to write about a particular product, or have received product for free to review.

-Products or websites can be mentioned if tastefully done.
+Products or websites can be mentioned for educational/informational purposes.
 This is especially true if it helps the reader understand how to use a particular product in a procedure or case study.
-For content that is branded with product names and heavy in product recommendations, please read the editorial integrity statement to determine if your submission is supported or sponsored editorial.

 References, citations, and editorial integrity